Prosecutors: Fires may mean PG&E violated criminal sentence

 A U.S. judge in 2017 put PG&E on five years of probation following its conviction on pipeline safety charges stemming from an explosion of one of its pipelines in the San Francisco Bay Area.

-Prosecutors’ filing came after a judge overseeing the pipeline case asked PG&E to explain any role it may have played in a massive wildfire last month that leveled the Northern California town of Paradise and killed at least 86 people.
+The filing by prosecutors came after a judge overseeing the pipeline case asked PG&E to explain any role it may have played in a massive wildfire last month that leveled the Northern California town of Paradise and killed at least 86 people.

 Investigators have not determined the cause of the wildfire that began Nov.
 8, but speculation has centered on PG&E, which reported an outage around the time and place that the fire ignited.